Tax Strategy – UK

 Our tax risks

-- Oversight of the UK Group is provided by the UK Chief Financial Officer, who ensures that Sonic Healthcare’s Tax Strategy is implemented consistently in the UK.
+- Our level of risk is in line with Sonic Healthcare’s Taxation Governance approach, and we do not enter into transactions or structures without commercial substance.
+Oversight of the UK Group is provided by the UK Chief Financial Officer, who ensures that Sonic Healthcare’s Taxation Governance is implemented consistently in the UK.

-- Our team in the UK is appropriately qualified and we invest in continued professional development and external advisors to support the UK Group.
+- The UK Board is responsible for approving our tax policies and delegates tax risk management to the UK Chief Financial Officer who is supported by specific finance personnel in the UK.
+Our team in the UK is appropriately qualified and we invest in continued professional development and external advisors to support the UK Group.

-- Transactions between our group companies are minimal, however where these do occur, the UK Group conduct them on an arm’s length basis and in accordance with current OECD principles.
+- Transactions between our group companies are minimal, however where these do occur, the UK Group aims to conduct them on an arm’s length basis and in accordance with current OECD principles.

 Our relationship with the tax authorities